 If you are going to ask for opinions, ask a trusted designer whose style you are already familiar with.
 Or ask trusted family members who know you well and can offer personal advice (“You hate baths!
 Are you sure you want to pay for the stand alone tub…” etc).

 By the time we got to planning our bathroom on our 3rd floor, I was out of ideas!
 It’s our 5th bathroom in the house and the one I knew would get the least amount of use.
 So I didn’t prioritize it.
 I picked out this fun pattern tile floor, but I just couldn’t nail down the rest of the space.

-If your partner has an opinion on design, can you even work together?
+If your partner has a strong opinion on design, how will you work together?
 What if your styles are vastly different?
-Two styles CAN blend (I love a farmhouse table with modern chairs!) but you are going to have a lot of negotiating to do.
+Two different styles of course CAN blend (I love a farmhouse table with modern chairs!) but you are going to have a lot of negotiating to do.
 Learn how to compromise… a lot.
 Let him get the sleek vanity in the bathroom if you can get the chandelier you want over the table.

 That being said: if you have different styles than your partner, regardless of what they may be, don’t go too far in one direction- stick with understated choices since you are marrying two different styles!

 3. Plan For Extra Storage Space Before You Build

 3. I am so glad our architect pushed us to go with extra storage!
 It seemed so extra at the time.
 Seven months into our home now, and we still have some empty drawers in the kitchen!
 We have a house full of growing kids, and I am so grateful to have empty closets/drawers/storage benches waiting for us to use as needed.

 If you don’t have enough room for extra storage- what can you move around while you are designing the floor plan?
 We sized down our downstairs guest bath in place of a giant walk-in pantry.
 SUCH a good decision!
 It works hard for us and we don’t miss those extra few feet in the bathroom.